m5stack/m5-docs/docs/en/uiflow/Units.md

 Return data on the X axis

 * __Get Y__
-Return data for the Y axis
+Return data from the Y axis

 * __Get is pressed__
 Return the value of the button